tuck1s/sparkyRecipValidate/README.md

 An example input file is included in the project.
 Progress reporting is sent to stderr, so it doesn't interfere with stdout.
 Here is a filter example, then displaying the output file.

 The output file follows the same form as the SparkPost web application.
+Note however that *all* your address results are reported, not just the rejected ones.

 ```
 $ ./sparkyRecipValidate.py <valtest.csv >out.csv